Not-A-Pe-Ka-Gon Site

-The Not-A-Pe-Ka-Gon Site or Notipekago Site, also known as the Quick Site, is a multi-component archaeological site located near where South Custer Road crosses the Pere Marquette River in Mason County, Michigan.
+The Not-A-Pe-Ka-Gon Site or Notipekago Site, also known as the Quick Site, is a multi-component archaeological site at the site of where Mascouten were attacked by the Odawa, located near where South Custer Road crosses the Pere Marquette River in Mason County, Michigan.
 It was designated a Michigan State Historic Site in 1993 and listed on the National Register of Historic Places in 1973.